wjrm500/AnkiSpanish/README.md

 By default, the source expects (A) that there is no header row containing column names and (B) that the words appear in the first column.
 If this is not the case for your CSV file, you can configure the source to skip the first row with the `--skip-first-row` argument or take the words from a different column using the `--col-num` argument (column numbers use [zero-indexing](https://en.wikipedia.org/wiki/Zero-based_numbering)).

-For your convenience, a CSV contaning a list of 5,000 of the most common English words, extracted from the [Oxford 5000](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000) list, has been included in this repository: `oxford_5000.csv`.

 ### Sources - existing Anki deck

 You can enter words from an existing Anki deck by specifying the arguments `--input-anki-package-path`, `--input-anki-deck-name` and `--input-anki-field-name`, e.g.,: